snippetcoder/Notemod/README.md

 - And more!

 ### 3. Data Security
-Your data belongs to you.
-Export your notes to your local machine or import them from other devices seamlessly.
+Your data belongs to you and is saved in localstorage in the browser you will use.

 ### 4. Open Source
 Notemod is built with transparency in mind.
 Feel free to contribute, inspect the code, or modify it to suit your needs.